Juliansky89/vpn-kill-switch/README.md

 # vpn-kill-switch
 VPN kill switch script to use with ibVPN service.
-Just run:
-<code>sudo sh killswitch.sh</code> and choose options:
-1. Enable KillSwitch
-2. Disable KillSwitch
-0. Exit
+You need to first get connected to one of the ibVPN servers and then enable the Kill Switch.

 # Instructions